anand9499/Image-Classifier-using-Pytorch/README.md

 **predict.py** It uses the trained network to predict the class for an input image.

+**helper.py** File with helper code used by train and predict scripts

 ## How to run the commandline application
 - Train a new network on a data set with train.py
   - Basic usage: python train.py data_directory